ArcadiaPower/fortenet/README.md

-DEPRECATIO NOTICE: The only use of this gem was removed in https://github.com/ArcadiaPower/arcadia-power/pull/9715 and it is now deprecated.
+DEPRECATION NOTICE: The only use of this gem was removed in https://github.com/ArcadiaPower/arcadia-power/pull/9715 and it is now deprecated.

 # Fortenet